Aleksa Krstic

 Placing translation orders

-For those who prefer professional translation services, placing translation orders can be a great option.
-This approach allows you to specify texts for translation, target languages, and desired message tones (formal, friendly, etc.).
-You can then assign these tasks to skilled professionals who can complete them within a set timeframe.
+If you prefer professional translation services, placing translation orders is a valuable option.
+You can specify the texts for translation, target languages, and the required tone (such as formal or friendly).
+These tasks can then be assigned to skilled professionals, who will complete them within a specified timeframe.

 Below is an example of placing a translation order on Localizely.